lv416e/llama-lora/README.md

 # LoRA/DoRA Fine-Tuning for Llama Models

-A simple project to fine-tune Llama models using PEFT (LoRA/DoRA) from the Hugging Face ecosystem.
+A modern, optimized project for fine-tuning Llama models using PEFT (LoRA/DoRA) with automatic device mapping, Flash Attention, and comprehensive error handling.

 ## Setup